mshende-project/Recurring-Deposit-App/readme.md

 ## Setup
 * To run this project install laravel locally and clone the repository.
-* Import "rd.sql" file - exists in SQL folder of the project.
+* Import "rd_test.sql" file - exists in SQL folder of the project.